kamhonhoi/HybBCSeq/README.md

        -	cons.csv : Location of the consolidated file
      - Outputs: -report.csv is the final report file; -report.log reports the number of wells reported

+## License
+Please refere to the LICENSE file.

 ## Citation